webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

   - pranshuchittora
 ---

 Welcome to an demonstration of the new `webpack init` feature!
 To view what we are building today, simply do `webpack init webpack-scaffold-demo`.
-This demo is to show you how to build your own webpack scaffold.
-Let's start by creating an file named `generator.js`.
+This demo will show you how to build your own webpack scaffold.
+Let's start by creating a file named `generator.js`.